angulardart/site-angulardart/src/faq.md

 ### Q. What browsers do you support as JavaScript compilation targets?

 The _production_ compiler ([dart2js][]) supports Internet Explorer 11
-and the last two versions of the following browsers:
+and the last two major releases of the following browsers:

   * Chrome
   * Edge